 The fact is, a set of enduring ethical principles is embedded in the human psyche—principles that we regularly violate.
-As such, we continually fall short of the righteousness that our better human nature tells us we’re supposed to live up to.
+As such, we continually fall short of the righteousness that our better human nature tells us we’re supposed to live up to (Romans 3:23).

 The Source of all righteousness

 Our violations against our own principles of righteousness wouldn’t be a huge problem if God didn’t exist, for we would only have our conscience to answer to.
-But, as most of us suspect deep down, God does exist; moreover, he is keenly interested in how we live.
-He didn’t put us together in some haphazard fashion; he made us in his own image, that we might pattern ourselves after his righteous character.
+But, as most of us suspect deep down, God does exist; moreover, He is keenly interested in how we live.
+He didn’t put us together in some haphazard fashion; He made us in His own image (Genesis 1:26-27; see also Genesis 5:1; 9:6), that we might pattern ourselves after His righteous character (Psalm 119:137; 145:17; Daniel 9:14; Revelation 15:4).
 His likeness within us is the basis of our moral fibre.

 Yet our failure to behave according to our own moral convictions suggests that something is deeply wrong with us.
-The Bible pinpoints our shared human disorder: we have rejected God—the Source of our righteousness—and gone after a ‘righteousness’ of our own.
+The Bible pinpoints our shared human disorder: we have rejected God—the Source of our righteousness—and gone after a ‘righteousness’ of our own (Genesis 2:17; 3:6).
 And have we found it?
 Not even close.
 We have succeeded only in making ourselves unrighteous, and in the process disfigured our humanity.
 Yet still we trumpet the ‘virtues’ of our own ideas about life!
 Our lopsided philosophies and our pet platforms are very often the upgrowth of our collective dysfunction; they are poor expressions of God’s absolute standard, which endures forever and is the yardstick by which all humankind is measured.
 Are you good or bad?
 True or false?
 Self-giving or self-centred?
 Wholehearted, lukewarm or indifferent?
-Whatever the substance of your character, it is laid bare before the righteous Judge who sees all.
+Whatever the substance of your character, it is laid bare before the righteous Judge (2 Timothy 4:8; see also Psalm 7:11; 9:4) who sees all (Psalm 139:12).

-But Jesus wasn’t just a wise teacher who died and bequeathed his wisdom to the world for posterity.
-Astonishingly, he was raised by God’s Spirit to eternal life.
-And a little later, he was received into heaven.
-Though Jesus had died a death of shame, he had been proven righteous after all—so righteous that even God had welcomed him into heavenly dwellings.
+But Jesus wasn’t just a wise teacher who died and bequeathed His wisdom to the world for posterity.
+Astonishingly, He was raised by God’s Spirit to eternal life.
+And a little later, He was received into heaven.
+Though Jesus had died a death of shame, He had been proven righteous after all—so righteous that even God had welcomed Him into heavenly dwellings.
 The disciples understood and celebrated this, but they didn’t yet grasp the full extent of Jesus’ victory.
-Their eyes were opened, however, on an unforgettable morning in Jerusalem when God gifted them with his very own Spirit.
-Now they understood: it wasn’t merely Jesus who had been proven righteous through his resurrection and ascension; it was every person who believes in him.
-Though we in ourselves continually fall short of God’s glory, we share fully in Christ’s righteousness—in his death to sin and in his eternal life.
-The apostle Paul put it this way: ‘God made him who had no sin to be sin for us, so that in him we might become the righteousness of God.’
-The key to our inclusion in Christ’s righteousness, very simply, is faith—a childlike trust in Jesus and in the God who sent and received him.
-‘Righteousness,’ declared Paul, ‘is given through faith in Jesus Christ to all who believe.’
+Their eyes were opened, however, on an unforgettable morning in Jerusalem when God gifted them with His very own Spirit.
+Now they understood: it wasn’t merely Jesus who had been proven righteous through His resurrection and ascension; it was every person who believes in Him.
+Though we in ourselves continually fall short of God’s glory, we share fully in Christ’s righteousness—in His death to sin and in His eternal life.
+The apostle Paul put it this way: ‘God made Him who had no sin to be sin for us, so that in Him we might become the righteousness of God’ (2 Corinthians 5:21).
+The key to our inclusion in Christ’s righteousness, very simply, is faith—a childlike trust in Jesus and in the God who sent and received Him.
+‘Righteousness’ declared Paul, ‘is given through faith in Jesus Christ to all who believe’ (Romans 3:22).

 What a privilege it is, then, to let our righteousness—the light of Christ in us—shine before others in the doing of good deeds.
-When we put our righteousness to work in practical ways, we show the world around us what God is like—which is all he needs to glorify himself in our lives.
+When we put our righteousness to work in practical ways, we show the world around us what God is like—which is all He needs to glorify Himself in our lives (Matthew 5:16).
 Our righteous acts cannot save us, but the wonderful truth is that they don’t need to; they are the outward evidence that we are already saved.